FAQ — Upgrading from Skype for Business to Microsoft Teams

 Who can I contact if I have questions about the upgrade process?

 For questions related to your upgrade, reach out to your current points of contact, which might include your assigned Microsoft account team, partner, or FastTrack.
-Alternatively, you can open a help ticket from within your Microsoft Teams admin center.
+Alternatively, you can open a help ticket from within your Microsoft Teams admin center by clicking the Need help button.

 Do I upgrade all users on my tenant together, or can I opt to upgrade select users at a time?